pwafire/pwafire/.github/CODE_OF_CONDUCT.md

-## Project PWA Fire Contributor Covenant Code of Conduct
+## PWAFire.Org Contributor Covenant Code of Conduct

 ### Our Pledge